TOP PLACES TO VISIT

 Restaurant Patrick Guilbaud

 Holding two Michelin stars, this legendary Dublin establishment remains the undisputed pinnacle of Irish fine dining.
-The restaurant blends classic French technique with the finest Atlantic ingredients, served in a sophisticated, art-filled room that caters to the global elite and discerning palates seeking culinary perfection.
+The restaurant blends contemporary Irish cuisine with French classical roots, drawing on the finest Atlantic ingredients, served in a sophisticated, art-filled room that caters to the global elite and discerning palates seeking culinary perfection.

 The Oak Room at Adare Manor